adamgho/bsc-simulations/README.md

 ## Quick start

 This will simulate data from two small alltargets settings and two small singletargets settings under Problem B, and process them using all methods, as a simple illustration of the scripts.
 See the section below for more detailed instruction on usage, to understand what happens here, and how to simulate from other settings.

-1. Create a subdirectory named `data`.
+1. Create directories `data` and `run_scripts/.output`.
-2. Run `Rscript run_scripts/DAGs1000_nx30_nh30_probconnect04.R` to simulate random DAGs.
+2. Run `Rscript run_scripts/DAGs1000_nx30_nh30_probconnect04.R` to simulate 1000
+   random DAGs.
-3. Run `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p 2`.
+3. Run `run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p 4`.
 This will run all
-   simulations and processing in parallel, but with a maximum of 2 processes running at the same time.
+   simulations and processing in parallel, but with a maximum of 4 processes running at the same time.

 ## Detailed explanation of use